Marilyn Frye: Research and publications

-The Double-Bind
+Double bind

 In her chapter entitled "Oppression" in the book Feminist Frontiers, Frye discusses the idea of the double bind in gender.
 This double bind refers to "situations in which options are reduced to a very few and all of them expose one to penalty, censure or deprivation".
 Frye applies this principle to gender and the dilemma women often face in her discussion of oppression.
-For example, it is neither socially acceptable for a woman to be sexually active or for her to be sexually inactive and labelled a "man-hater" or "uptight".
+For example, it is neither socially acceptable for a woman to be sexually active nor for her to be sexually inactive and labelled a "man-hater" or "uptight".
 This absence of choice permeates so thoroughly into women's day-to-day life that even small things like how they choose to dress or talk are criticized.
 Frye acknowledges that men face issues as well, but differentiates the issues of men and women.

-The Birdcage Analogy
+Birdcage analogy

 The birdcage analogy is Frye's way of visualizing oppressive forces and the way they affect women.
 As Frye tells it, each individual barrier women face can be thought of as a single bar of a cage.
 The woman in this analogy is the stagnant bird.
 When looking at a singular bar, it appears that the bird has the ability to fly away.
 It is when the observer steps back that they would see multiple bars working together to keep the bird contained within the cage.
 The meaning of the analogy is that multiple barriers are interacting with each other to keep individual women oppressed.